jeffvincent/thoughtsblog/_posts/2016-04-01-recover-while-moving.md

 ## Clean out the cruft

-The build-up of emails, to-do list items, and project context can really lead my into one of these down cycles.
-I find myself exhausted, despite plenty of sleep and almost no exhausting activity, because my mind is just so cramped.
+The build-up of emails, to-do list items, and project context can lead me right off the cliff and into one of these down cycles.
+I find myself exhausted, despite plenty of sleep and almost no exhausting activity, because my mind is just so damn _cramped_.

 If I'm feeling down, I revisit what I'm working on.
 Am I still excited?
 Almost always, that's a yes.
 I'm still very passionate about what I'm working on.
 If